simondparsons/basic-vision/models/README.md

 The lightest model from:
 K. Simonyan & A, Zisserman Very Deep Convolutional Networks for Large-scale Image Recognition, 3rd International Conference on Learning Representations, 2015.

-but one that is by far the deepest in number of layers of this set of models (and a good end point for something run on a laptop).
+but one that is by far the deepest in number of layers of this set of models (and a good end point for something run on a laptop CPU).
 We have a 64 filter layer, a 128 filter layer, 2 x 256 filter layers, 2 x 512 filter layers and another 2 x 512 filter layers, followed by the usual 120 unit FC layer, an 84 unit FC layer and then the 10 unit output layer.

 ## Deeper networks